Kumar-Sahani200/pdfchad/README.md

 - 🌲 Pinecone as our Vector Storage
 - 📊 Prisma as our ORM
 - 🔤 100% written in TypeScript

+## Note:

+- My Open AI credits have expired so the demo might not work

 ## Getting started